TryItOnline/cixl/devlog/gradual_generics.md

 	     fork_imp);
 ```

 Most of the magic happens inside ```cx_is```, the implementation is still somewhat in flux but handles all cases supported so far without slowing things down to a crawl.
-The new part is the bottom loop, which runs when the parent type takes arguments; it's purpose is to find the least specific subtype of ```parent``` among ```child```'s supertypes and then compare its arguments to ```parent```'s.
+The new part is the bottom loop, which runs when the parent type takes arguments; it's purpose is to find the least specific subtype of ```parent```'s raw type among ```child```'s supertypes and then compare its arguments to ```parent```'s.
 Deriving the same type several times with different arguments is supported.

 ```C
 bool cx_is(struct cx_type *child, struct cx_type *parent) {